Advertiser Disclosure

 Further investigation showed that approximately 2.4 million U.S. consumers had partial driver’s license information compromised.

-The Equifax hack was not just contained to consumers in the United States — information from individuals in Canada and the UK was also compromised.
+The Equifax hack was not just contained to consumers in the U.S. — information from individuals in Canada and the UK was also compromised.
 While there is no way to completely eliminate the threat of identity theft, Equifax has taken steps to assist consumers who may have had their data stolen.

 Hot Tip: For more (and continuously updated) details regarding the 2017 Equifax hack, as well as information about what you can do if you feel you were affected by this data breach, go to the 2017 Cybersecurity Incident and Important Consumer Education page.